Marco Polo (1982 TV series): Part Two

 As they are taken prisoner, the party is taken before the Bedouin leader.
 The captor leader is an Italian who converted to Islam after being taken prisoner in Tripoli.
 He sets the party free.

 Back in Genoa in 1299, Rustichello is given a break from the interrogation.
 They find it hard to believe that the world to the East is full of pagan culture and gods.
 They do reject it but want more information to consider.
 Looking at the things he wrote down, the council are impressed by the depth of material.
 Picking up where he left off in the story, Rustichello says the party reaches Badakshan, Afghanistan in 1273 and hunts for food.
 Continuing on into winter of the same year, they suffer an avalanche from Muztagh-ata mountain and Marco wakes alone in a mountain temple, which is filled with riches and statues and the people are very welcoming.
 It is revealed that the temple is a Buddhist temple in Tibet.
 Here he questions his spirituality at the monks' invitation study Nirvana, an invitation that was difficult to refuse.

 By spring of 1275, they reach the steppes of modern-day Gansu province, where they encounter a Mongol tribe.
 They stay at a Chinese-speaking group who entertain them for the visit.
 At night, Marco engages in a wrestling match in which he is defeated.
 They spend a few days there.

 Back in 1299, Rustichello's writings end there and the priests demand that he continue writing the stories he kept to himself.

 Marco Polo arrives in the city of Shangdu in 1275.
-They are granted a meeting with Kublai Khan (Ying Ruocheng), who greets them generously.
+They are granted a meeting with Kublai Khan, who greets them generously.
 His wife is very accommodating and hosts a feast in the Polos' honour.